Dispensary Page Types Map: What Pages Your Website Actually Needs

 Service-area delivery page

-• Trust links (policies, ID/age rules, payment clarity).
+• Trust links for policies, ID rules, and payment clarity.

 Brand / collection

-• Links back to a money page (category, delivery, location).
+• Links back to a category, delivery, or location page.

 Trust + policies

-• About, contact, privacy, terms, returns, delivery rules.
+• About, contact, privacy, terms, returns, and delivery rules are easy to find.

 FAQ hub (optional)

-• Keep answers short, factual, and link to the best-fit page.
+• Keep answers short, factual, and linked to the best page.

 Common mistakes (and how to fix them quickly)